ysalamin/tm-chess-bot/README.md

 # Chess AI Bot

 A chess engine with a customizable AI opponent, created as part of a Swiss "Travail de Maturité" (final high school project).
+It's actually my first real project.